cawfree/pyongyang/README.md

 # pyongyang
 The simplest way to integrate with JS dependencies which are designed for the Web.
-Utilize any web dependencies as a regular hook within [**React Native**]().
+Utilize any web dependencies as a regular hook within [**React Native**](https://reactnative.dev).

-> **Note:** Pyongyang is experimental.
+> ⚠️ **Warning:** Pyongyang is experimental.
 Don't do anything sensitive or important with it, just have fun.

 ## 🚀 Getting Started